UUhy/LTK/README.md

 Lithography Took Kit for KLayout GDSII editor.
 This kit contains PCells and macros to facilitate layout preparations for photolithography and electron beam lithography.

 ## Macros
+* Digitize Graph: Converts the layout of a graph into a CSV file
 * Image to GDS Converter: Converts an image into a binary GDSII layout
 * Save to SVG: Save the active cell as an SVG file
 * Write Time Calculator: Estimates the write time for electron beam lithography